 While the college provides limited support services, students are encouraged to proactively address their mental health concerns prior to coming to campus.

-The following recommendations are offered to help students who either have had past mental health concerns or who currently are dealing with mental health challenges while preparing for the
+The following recommendations are offered to help students who either have had past mental health concerns or who currently are dealing with mental health challenges while preparing for the transition to college:

 - Start planning now for a healthy transition to college.